powerhousepro69/videoinfox/readme.md

   - Default Dirs - 1 2 3 4 5  available in: Home  Navigate Tree  Download List  More Options
   - Played List: log everything played except for: Play Directory, Autoplay, and anything played from a Played List.
   - Played List: Play All option that will auto play the entire list with option to quit.
+  - Duplicates auto-removed from the Played List.
   - Playlist: Save a list of videos from search results, directory listings and Played List.
-  - Remove duplicates from the Playlist and Played List.
+  - Remove duplicates from the Playlist.
   - Enter a video file with full path to get info on and play.
   - Auto save last find result(s) and autoload until deleted.
 Defaulted to never save.
 Change in Settings.
   - Yt-dlp integration for easy download and play of single url's or entire lists.